Indigenous Nationalist Party of Twipra

 The Indigenous Nationalist Party of Twipra (abbr.
-INPT) was a political party in the Indian state of Tripura.
-Bijoy Kumar Hrangkhawl was the President of the party.
+INPT) was a political party in the Indian state of Tripura between 2002 and 2021.
+Bijoy Kumar Hrangkhawl was the president of the party.
 It merged with the Tipraha Indigenous Progressive Alliance (TIPRA) party on 11 June 2021.

 History

 The INPT was formed as a merger of the Indigenous People's Front of Tripura and the Tripura Upajati Juba Samiti in 2002.

 The formation of the INPT was pushed through after pressure from the underground National Liberation Front of Tripura, who wanted to unite all tribal nationalist forces in a single party.
 The INPT was commonly and wrongly perceived as the political wing of NLFT.